Skip to main content

 ```python

-from agentica.magic.logging import PrintOnlyListener, FileOnlyListener
+from agentica.logging import PrintOnlyListener, FileOnlyListener

 # Attach listener to specific agent